Significant differences still remain in EU-UK trade talks | Politics

 There was a similar message from Von der Leyen.
 "Some progress has been made, but large differences remain especially on level playing field and fisheries," she said on Twitter.

-Johnson said negotiators would "redouble efforts to reach a deal".
+Britain formally left the EU last January but has been following the bloc's rules since then as the two sides try to agree on their future trade relationship.
+The transition period ends on Dec.
+31 but negotiators are still trying to reach an agreement to protect nearly a trillion dollars in annual trade from possible quotas and tariffs.

+Both sides say an agreement can be struck before then but little progress has been made over the issues of corporate fair play, fishing rights and the settling of disputes. [nL8N2HQ6AX} The chief negotiators, the EU's Michel Barnier and Britain's David Frost will resume talks in London on Monday and will "redouble efforts to reach a deal", Johnson's office said.

 "Our teams will continue working hard next week.
 We will remain in close contact in the next days," Von der Leyen said.
+Time is running out for an agreement this year, and European lawmakers who discussed the matter on Friday said that for this to happen, a deal must be in place by the middle of this month.

+Even if there is a deal, a report this week said trade between Britain and the EU still faces widespread disruption from Jan.
+1, while systems needed to implement requirements of the Brexit divorce deal will not be ready.